 Chester blackberries are a late summer blackberry that is round and wonderfully sweet.
 I absolutely love these blackberries and love making desserts with them.
 They're almost black and very sweet.
 Their incredible sweetness means that you don't need a lot of sugar when making pies or in this case a galette.

 Making pie dough is one of those essential baking skills that can be hard to master.
 Or at least it was for me.
 Growing up, my mother made the most amazing pies.
 The crust was always tender and flaky and the fillings were perfect.
 Anytime she used a square baking dish, my and my family rushed to get the corner pieces because those pieces had the most pie crust.

-Here are my tips for making good pie dough not matter what recipe you use.
+Here are my tips for making good pie dough no matter what recipe you use.

 - Use cold ingredients.
-Your butter and water should be cold when they mixed into the dry ingredients.
+Your butter and water should be cold when they are mixed with the dry ingredients.
 My mother sometimes chilled the flour.
 I haven't tried that technique yet, but it worked for her.
-I keep a jar that holds 2 cups of water in the refrigerator at all times so I know that I will have ice cold water whenever I need it.
+I keep a jar that holds 2 cups of water in the refrigerator at all times so I have ice-cold water whenever I need it.

 - Don't overwork the dough.
 Working the dough too much will activate the gluten in the flour and create a dough that is harder to roll our and a finished pie crust that is chewy.
 Once the water is added only work it enough with a wooden spoon or silicone spatula to work it into the other ingredients and then shape it into a circle or square for your recipe.